Monica Stevenson

 Associated Professional Work

-• Appointed to sit as a Barrister panel member of The Bar Tribunals & Adjudication Service.
+• Former Barrister Panel Member, The Bar Tribunals & Adjudication Service (BTAS).

 • Accredited Advocacy Trainer, Middle Temple